Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/jobs/README.md

 In an app, each replica continuously processes events and a scaling rule determines the number of replicas to run to meet demand.
 In event-driven jobs, each job typically processes a single event, and a scaling rule determines the number of jobs to run.

 ## Jobs Sample Container App
-The purpose of this sample app is to demonstrate the usage of the [Jobs feature](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli) within the context of the Azure Container Apps Landing Zone accelerator.
+The purpose of this sample app is to demonstrate the usage of the [Jobs feature](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli) within the context of the Azure Container Apps landing zone accelerator.
 The solution deploys all 3 different [types](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli#job-trigger-types) of Jobs, a manual triggered, a schedule triggered and an event trigered one with basic functionality of calculating the Fibonacci number for a given range of numbers.

 ## Architecture
 ![a](../../../../../docs/media/acaInternal/aca-jobs.png)

 ### Prerequisites
- - An active Azure Container Apps Landing Zone deployment
+ - An active Azure Container Apps landing zone deployment
  - [Visual Studio Code](https://code.visualstudio.com/) installed on one of the supported platforms along with the [Bicep extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).
  - Azure CLI version 2.49.0 or later installed.
 To install or upgrade, see [Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).